 Most importantly, keep the lines of communication with your child open and contact us any time if you need support or assistance.
 Below are links to more detailed information from the National Association of School Psychologists, SAVE, and Nemours.

-Regarding the State budgetPosted by Dr. Mark Holodick & Dr. Jason Hale at 4/27/2017
+Regarding the State budgetPosted by Dr. Mark Holodick & Dr. Jason Hale on 4/27/2017